 In total 212 respondents filled in this question with 188 (88.7%) of them identified themselves as white British.
-Nine (4.2%) respondents identified themselves as any other white background, eight (3.8%) respondents preferred not to say, three (1.4%) respondents identified themselves as mixed white and black Caribbean, one (0.5%) respondents identified themselves as any other white background - Slovakian, one (0.5%) respondents identified themselves as Asian or Asian British Bangladeshi and one (0.5%) respondents identified themselves as white-Gypsy Traveller.
+Nine (4.2%) respondents identified themselves as any other white background, eight (3.8%) respondents preferred not to say, three (1.4%) respondents identified themselves as mixed white and black Caribbean, one (0.5%) respondent identified themselves as any other white background (Slovakian), one

+(0.5%) respondent identified themselves as Asian or Asian/British/Bangladeshi and one (0.5%) respondent identified themselves as white-Gypsy Traveller.